1984–85 FC Basel season: Domestic league

 The 1984–85 Nationalliga A was contested by 16 teams, including the top 14 clubs from the previous season and the two sides promoted from the second level, Nationalliga B, the previous season, these being SC Zug and Winterthur.
 The league was contested in a double round robin format, with each club playing every other club twice, home and away.
 Two points were awarded for a win and one point given to each team for a draw.

 The good results in pre-season test matches, including a draw against Borussia Dortmund and victories against Karlsruher SC, SC Freiburg and Bayern Munich could not be taken over in to the domestic league games.
-Basel lost three of their first four matches.
+Basel lost three of their first four matches,(the SC Zug match was declared forfeit at a later date).
 Then, following a run of five defeats and five draws with only one win, the team suffered one defeat too many against Lausanne-Sport on the 11 November.
-Basel's club chairman Urs Gribi fired Künnecke.
-The SC Zug match was declared forfeit at a later date.
-Gribi installed Müller as head coach until the end of the season and Müller was able to lead the team away from the relegation zone.
+Basel's club chairman Urs Gribi fired head-coach Künnecke and installed Müller as new head coach until the end of the season and Müller was able to lead the team away from the relegation zone.
 Basel ended the season in eighth position, 15 points behind Servette Genève who became Swiss champions that year.
 In their 30 league matches Basel won eleven, drew nine and lost ten games.
 At the end of the championship season Basel had obtained 31 points, had scored 46 and had conceded 49 goals.
 Peter Nadig was the team's top league goal scorer with eleven goals and Beat Sutter second highest scorer with ten.